Sh-h-h-h-h-h: Plot

-Next door a pair of porters are seen moving in another guest's belongings, ominously including a trombone.
+However, next door a pair of porters are moving another guest's belongings in, ominously including a trombone.
 Soon, the unseen neighbor begins playing, waking Twiddle.
 While he unsuccessfully tries to shut out the noise, a woman in the same room as the horn player starts laughing.
 Soon the musician, a deep-voiced man, starts laughing as well.
-Twiddle repeatedly attempts to ask the neighbors to be quiet, but is rudely and physically rebuffed each time (when Twiddle writes, "Will you please stop blowing that horn" the unseen neighbor says "Shut up!") he soon resorts to violent tactics himself: a club, a cannon, a bomb, and finally a safe suspended by a rope, but they backfire on him as well.
+Twiddle repeatedly attempts to ask the neighbors to be quiet, but is rudely and physically rebuffed each time (when Twiddle writes, "Will you please stop blowing that horn?" the unseen neighbor says "Shut up!") he soon resorts to violent tactics himself: a club, a cannon, a bomb, and finally a safe suspended by a rope, but they backfire on him as well.
 The entire time, the noisy neighbors are unseen, except for an occasional hand.

 Eventually Twiddle's nerves give out; on the verge of a nervous breakdown, he begs the hotel's manager to find a doctor.
-He is quickly taken back upstairs — to the room where the occupants are still laughing hysterically and playing the horn.
-Twiddle sees to his shock that his neighbors are Dr. I. M. Jittery and the nurse, who have been unaware that their own patient was next door.
-Twiddle boils into rage; Dr. Jittery reminds him of his nerves, but Twiddle explodes in a puff of black smoke.
-Dr. Jittery remarks to the audience, "People just won't listen to their doctor's advice".
+He is quickly taken back upstairs—to the room next to his own, where the occupants are still laughing hysterically and playing the horn.
+However, Twiddle sees to his shock that his neighbors are Dr. I.M.
+Jittery and the nurse, who have been unaware that their own patient was next door.
+Twiddle boils into rage, as Dr. Jittery reminds him of his nerves, but Twiddle explodes in a puff of black smoke.
+Dr. Jittery remarks to the audience, "People just won't listen to their doctor's advice."
 He and his wife carry on laughing maniacally and honking on the trombone over the end title card.